Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Interior Door Materials

-Each type of material that is used for interior doors have their own positive and negative features.
-Consequently, the materials you choose for your interior door play a key role in terms of their appearance, aesthetic appeal, quality, performance and lifespan.
+Each type of material that is used for an interior door has its own positive and negative features.
+Consequently, the materials you choose for your interior door play a key role in terms of their appearance, aesthetic appeal, quality, performance, and lifespan.

-Wood, metal, composites, and fiberglass are the materials most commonly used for doors.
-Other alternatives include glass, acrylic and medium density fiberboard (MDF).
+Wood, metal, composites, and fiberglass are the materials most commonly used.
+Other alternatives include glass, acrylic, and medium-density fiberboard (MDF).

-For more rustic and traditional applications, you can have doors made from reclaimed barn or ship wood.
-In addition, interior doors can also be solid or hollow core, flush or paneled.
+For more rustic and traditional applications, you can have them made from reclaimed barn or ship wood.
+In addition, they can also be solid or hollow core, flush or paneled.

 Wood Doors

 Natural solid wood has been the traditional material of choice for interior door designs.
-Often favored for their distinct natural beauty, solid wood interior doors provide a warm, organic look and bring in natural coziness to a space.
+Often favored for its distinct natural beauty, solid wood provides a warm, organic look and brings natural coziness to a space.

-The usage of solid wood interior doors also feel offer a more pleasant atmosphere to home interiors.
-They are more inviting and welcoming for guests as they are seen to be more “friendly” compared to a metal door which has the tendency to look “stiff” and cold.
+The usage of solid wood interior doors also offers a more pleasant atmosphere to home interiors.
+They are more inviting and welcoming for guests as they are seen to be more “friendly” compared to a metal door which tends to look “stiff” and cold.

-In general, solid wood doors also work well with most interior styles whether traditional or modern.
+In general, solid wood also works well with most interior styles whether traditional or modern.

 Unlike metal, wood interior doors function well in terms of providing insulation.
-They are able to maintain heat in a room and hold it effectively.
-Aside from that, wood interior doors are also known for their impressive durability and strength.
+They can maintain heat in a room and hold it effectively.
+Aside from that, wood products are also known for their impressive durability and strength.

-There are still a few drawbacks to using wood interior doors.
-Wood interior doors can sustain minor damages like scratches, dents and cracks, but can be repaired easily and inexpensively.
+There are still a few drawbacks to using wood.
+Wood surfaces can sustain minor damages like scratches, dents, and cracks, but can be repaired easily and inexpensively.

-Regardless of the wood type and species, solid wood interior doors are naturally prone to warping and swelling especially if they are exposed to elements such as changing temperatures, moisture and humidity.
-In addition, it is also susceptible to rot, decay and molds, thus need sealing and periodic treatment during use.
+Regardless of the wood type and species, solid wood panels are naturally prone to warping and swelling especially if they are exposed to elements such as changing temperatures, moisture, and humidity.
+In addition, it is also susceptible to rot, decay, and molds, thus needing sealing and periodic treatment during use.

-However, there are specific species of wood which are inherently adaptive to this damaging factors and you can consider them when choosing your material for interior doors.
-It is also best to avoid using a solid wood interior door in a bathroom or other area where it is exposed to a lot of moisture.
+However, there are specific species of wood that are inherently adaptive to these damaging factors and you can consider them when choosing your material for interior doors.
+It is also best to avoid using a solid wood panel in a bathroom or other area where it is exposed to a lot of moisture.

-Since there are so many available species used for interior doors, the prices for this type of door material also greatly varies.
-But in general, solid wood is the most expensive material for interior doors.
+Since there are so many available species used for interior doors, the prices for this type of material also greatly vary.
+But in general, solid wood is the most expensive material for an interior door.

-There are a variety of wood species that can be used for interior doors which range from practical softwoods such as pine, to classic, expensive hardwoods like mahogany or redwood.
-The most popular wood species for interior doors are cherry, oak, walnut, maple, and juniper.
+There are a variety of wood species that can be used for a door which range from practical softwoods such as pine, to classic, expensive hardwoods like mahogany or redwood.
+The most popular wood species are cherry, oak, walnut, maple, and juniper.

-Pine is a type of softwood that is commonly used in interior applications such as cabinetry, furniture and doors.
+Pine is a type of softwood that is commonly used in interior applications such as cabinetry, furniture, and paneling.

-Pine, as a wood, dents easily because it isn’t a hardwood, so typically, it is subjected to pressure and heat treatment before being constructed into doors in order to reinforce its strength and quality.
-Pine interior doors are often favored by those with a taste for traditional, rustic and country inspired homes.
+Pine, as a wood, dents easily because it isn’t a hardwood, so typically, it is subjected to pressure and heat treatment before being constructed into doors to reinforce its strength and quality.
+Pine finishes are often favored by those with a taste for traditional, rustic, and country-inspired homes.

 (See this pine interior door at Amazon)